fortunecookiezen/byodemo/README.md

 Putty Configuration
 --------------------
-vagrant ssh to get location of private key .vagrant/machines/default/virtualbox/private_key
+run vagrant ssh to get location of private key: .vagrant/machines/default/virtualbox/private_key

-puttygen to convert key to format usuable by putty, store in putty profile for Vagrant_Photon
+use puttygen to convert key to format usuable by putty, store in putty profile for Vagrant_Photon

 Docker Configuration
 --------------------